AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md

 Some items can contain multiple values of various types.
 These are collection type items.

-You can identify a [!UICONTROL collection] type item by the small black rectangle displayed to the right of the item's label and its automatically expanded list of sub-items:
+You can identify a [!UICONTROL collection] type item by the expand arrow to the right of the item's label, and by its automatically expanded list of sub-items.

 ![](assets/collection.png)

 >[!NOTE]
 >
->In most cases, you map the collection's sub-items rather than the item representing the whole collection.
+>In most cases, you map the collection's sub-items instead of mapping the item that represents the whole collection.

 For more information about collections, see [Item data types in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md)